 Large bay windows look good as they are, but they can’t be dressed with just curtains or blinds.
 A privacy screen that resembles the style of farm gates provides for a rustic charm that works in any traditional home style.

 Get creative when it comes to window treatments with table linens or any textile available.
 Take advantage of colors as you arrange cloth napkins and hang them from a rod using curtain clips.
-The resulting appearance is a fun and easy alternative to the traditional valance.
+The resulting appearance is a fun and easy alternative to traditional valance.

 Replacement windows, especially those set above the kitchen sink, don’t require curtains or drapes.
 For these, a set of glass shelves on the top part of windows would make sense.
 Not only does it satisfy the need for privacy but it also showcases the room’s decor.